FAIRChemistry/datamodel_calibration/docs/usage.md

 ### Initialization

 The `Calibrator` can be initialized by providing the `concentrations` and respective measured `signals` as lists.
 Additionally, the `molecule_id` and `molecule_name` and the respective `conc_unit` need to be provided.
 Optionally, a `wavelength` can be provided if the signal data originates from a spectrophotometric measurement.
-Furthermore, a `cutoff` can be provided to exclude signals above a certain value.
+Setting the `cutoff` can be provided to exclude signals above a certain value.
+Furthermore, a linked data identifier `ld_id` can be provided, uniquely identifying the corresponding database entry of the molecule, e.g., from PubChem.
 Units are handled as predefined objects which can be imported from the `calipytion.units` module.

 ```python